 For another nice touch, follow Scandinavian tradition and lay a branch of fir on the doorstep on which guests can wipe their feet before entering the house.

 Add an element of fun to your garden scheme come Christmas.
 Battery-powered outdoor fairy lights are easily draped in an around hedging and trees, while illuminated creatures, such as this snowy owl, lend a whimsical feel to the overall effect.
 Christmas is the party season, so what better way to decorate your garden, patio or courtyard with a spattering of twinkling lights.

 Use evergreen shrubs and a classic door wreath to give the entrance to your home a festive makeover.
 A pair of urns and two standard shrubs form a symmetrical frame around the front door, making this property feel extra special at Christmas.
 A porch is the perfect place for storing walking boots and firewood, adding an extra rustic edge.

-Ring the change this season at the front door.
-A frosted pine-cone wreath will make a statement on any door.
+Ring the change this season at the entrance to your home.
+A frosted pine-cone wreath will make a statement on any fence, gate or door.
 For an extra touch of festive glamour; add your own detail, such as the shimmering silk rose and organza ribbon here.
 A few sprigs of foliage will add a touch of greenery to this frosty winter scheme.

 Deck your home outdoors as well as in this Christmas to put visitors in the festive spirit before they step through the front door.
 For a more contemporary treatment, use battery-powered lights to spell out a seasonal message of your choice.
 Stick to warm yellow lights to keep the scheme cosy and classic.